captainys/YSFLIGHT/Documentation/DAT Files.md

 > SMOKEGEN -7.92m -2.22m 6.60m

 Defines the location of a smoke generation point in 3d space.
+You can define up to 8 SMOKEGEN points.

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.